Bypassland

 I spoke directly to KI mentors and practitioners.

-Read several books: from official KI material to their recommended readings on psychology and emotional repression.
+Read several books: from official KI material to their recommended readings.

-Read several books: from official KI material to their recommended readings on psychology and emotional repression.
+Read several books: from official KI material to their recommended readings.

 Watched hours of recorded sessions between facilitators and practitioners.